|Your support makes our work possible! If you become a member:

 Where do I recycle my bulbs?

-Home Depot and Lowes offers free CFL recycling.
-Bring your old or broken CFL to the customer service desk or the drop off bin by the exit at your nearest Home Depot or Lowes location.
+Home Depot and Lowes will recycle your CFLs for free.
+Bring your old or broken CFLs to the customer service desk or the drop-off bin by the exit.

 Currently there is no recycling facility for incandescent bulbs for the metro New Orleans area.
 A facility does exist in Hammond, LA but the price is currently prohibitive to our program.
+Incandescent light bulbs don't contain any hazardeous materials.
 If you have any

 suggestions on what to do with incandescent bulbs please send us your ideas by email.